smart-classic/smart_docs/faq.md

 ## What is SMART?

-SMART is a specification of a open source platform based on web standards for building substutiable apps on medical data systems such as electronic health records, personal health records, clinical data systems and health information exchanges.
-The SMART specification is designed to help solve the problems in both exposing medical data to apps and the creation of innovative substutiable apps for these systems.
+SMART is a specification of a open source platform based on web standards for building substitutable apps on medical data systems such as electronic health records, personal health records, clinical data systems and health information exchanges.
+The SMART specification is designed to help solve the problems in both exposing medical data to apps and the creation of innovative substitutable apps for these systems.

 The SMART platform defines four main components: